lauslim12/Anzu/README.md

 heroku open
 ```

-If you want to use the production version (everyone can schedule tasks, delete tasks, etcetera), make sure to use the `web/production` (from `Procfile`) process in the Heroku dyno settings.
+If you want to use the production version (everyone can schedule tasks, delete tasks, enable long reminders, etcetera), make sure to use the `web/production` (from `Procfile`) process in the Heroku dyno settings.

 The default dyno process is `web`, and it will run `npm start`.